Chill Pill Review: Drug-Free Stress Relief or Scam?

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to anti-anxiety measures.

 The Chill Pill is a physical, handheld device used for stress relief.
-Its manufacturer claims that by using it, you can “say goodbye to synthetic pills and hello to natural, effective relief.”
+Its manufacturer claims that by using it, you can “say goodbye to tension and discover a natural solution for managing stress.”

-In this article we’ll answer all of these questions and more as we analyze the tech behind the Chill Pill to give our take on whether it’s likely to be effective for stress relief or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the tech backing the Chill Pill to give our take on whether or not it’s likely to be effective for stress relief.

 Is Chill Pill Proven to Work?